The Piano Roll is where you editing the actual notes of the song, the instrument envelopes, as well as some special effects.

 For example, if you copy a note from project 1 using an instrument called "Piano", FamiStudio will look for an instrument named "Piano" in the second.
 If it finds one, it will assume it is the same (even though it might not be).
 If no "Piano" instrument is found, it will offer you to create it for you.

-This can be used as a way of transfering instruments from one project to another.
+This can be used as a way of transferring instruments from one project to another.
 Place a few notes using all the instruments you can to transfer.
 Copy them and paste them in the second project.

-Editing volume tracks & effects
+Editing volume & effects

 The effect panel can be opened by clicking the little triangle at the top-left of the piano roll.
-Right now, only a handful of effects are supported:

 - Volume: The overall volume of the channel.